 b) Straightened Leg Form

 You can also try the straight leg bridge.
-It may come as a challenge for some when they have to perform it with straight legs.
+It may be challenging for some when they have to perform it with straight legs.
 You can also perform this variation with the help of an exercise ball.
 The ball can support your legs and make the exercise a little easier to do.

 c) Single-Leg Bridge Exercise